gacor84/ANOVA/anova.md

 ## [1] 49.6
 ```

-The error variance is the mean square within groups ($MS_W$), and since there is equal replication in each soil type, it is equal to the mean of the variances of the soil types:
+The error variance is the mean square error ($MSE$) or mean square within groups ($MS_W$), and since there is equal replication in each soil type, it is equal to the mean of the variances of the soil types:

 ```r